ShrimalVayam/node-express-backend/README.md

 ### Step to setup env variables

 ```
-Create a .env.development file in the project directory.
-In this file copy over the contents as is from the .env.example file to have the necessary environment variables set
+Create a .env.development file in the project directory and write the necessary variables.
+The code should work even if it is not done as default variables have already been passed.

 ```

 ### Step to start the app